Homeless with coronavirus? These new trailers may be your new destination

 “The reality is, the planning, the pulling together of the budget, having the approval of our executive board took place within a week and a half,” she said.
 “And that really doesn’t happen if you don’t have that strength of foundation from the beginning.”

-Around five people currently residing in local hospitals are expected to move in Friday, Judd said.
+About five people currently residing in local hospitals were expected to move in April 10, Judd said.

 Average length of stays are expected to last around two weeks.